 You’ll want to be sure to visit at Christmas when you can see and pet live reindeer.
 It’s a perfect Christmas treat.

-If raising money for great causes or road races are more your speed they have a variety of fundraisers throughout the year that appeal to everyone from the wine drinker to the runners to a garden party tasting event!
+If raising money for great causes or road races are more your speed, the CNC has a variety of fundraisers throughout the year that appeal to everyone, from the wine drinker to the runners to a garden party tasting event!
 You can feel good while having fun and who wouldn’t want that?

 So put on your comfortable shoes, pack up a picnic, don’t forget your young naturalists, and head over to the Chattahoochee Nature Center.
 Prepare to explore, discover and be amazed!

 What is the history of the Chattahoochee Nature Center?

 The Chattahoochee Nature Center was founded by citizen activities in the mid-1970s.
 Over the years, hundreds of people have volunteered and raised money to make it the awesome nature center it is today.